KhajiitStoleNothing/KhajiitTools/README.md

 ====

 Toolkit repository for misc pentesting tasks.
 All tools provided "AS IS".
 I'm not responsible for any use of this software.
-Studying purposes ONLY
+Studying purposes ONLY.

-Elsweyr avaits
+Elsweyr awaits
 ====
 ![alt text](https://i.imgur.com/0fT7JL0.jpg "Khajiit")